Table of Contents

 - Tooth profile accuracy: DIN 7 to DIN 5 quality achievable

-- Load-bearinx capacity: Up to 800 MPa contact stress
+- Load-bearing capacity: Up to 800 MPa contact stress

-- Noise levels: Comparable to machined xears (with proper desixn)
+- Noise levels: Comparable to machined gears (with proper design)

 Common Transmission Gear Applications